 Contact Our Experienced Theft Defense Attorney Today

 If you’ve been accused of stealing or theft, or of receiving stolen goods or services, contact Wheeler Law Office immediately.
-Lead attorney Alan Wheeler brings his experience as a former prosecutor and his knowledge of the tactics the D.A.’s office uses to get convictions to aggressively defend clients facing theft charges.
+Our lead counsel brings experience as a former prosecutor and knowledge of the tactics the D.A.’s office uses to get convictions to aggressively defend clients facing theft charges.
 These types are charges are a serious matter, and carry heavy fines and potential jail time.
 They can remain permanently on your record, following throughout your life and causing damage to your reputation.
 Contact our experienced Denton theft attorney right away for a free, initial consultation.
 We offer flat fee pricing and payment plans affordable for any budget.
 When you're facing theft charges, you can’t afford not to have a serious attorney aggressively defending your case.
 Call the Wheeler Law Office today at (940) 465-3178.